Guide

 The Bottom Line

 Perfect for the metal fabrication shops along Great Falls’ industrial corridor or the ranch workshops scattered across the state.
-When you need precision grinding in tight spaces, this pointed stone delivers professional results.
+When you need precision grinding in tight spaces, this mounted wheel delivers professional results.

 Frequently Asked Questions

-What size drill chuck is needed for this grinding stone?
+What size drill chuck is needed for this grinding wheel?

-The stone has a 1/4-inch shank, so any standard drill chuck that accepts 1/4-inch bits will work.
+The wheel has a 1/4-inch shank, so any standard drill chuck that accepts 1/4-inch bits will work.
 Most cordless drills have 3/8-inch or 1/2-inch chucks that easily accommodate this size.

-The stone is designed for ferrous metals, which technically includes stainless.
+The wheel is designed for ferrous metals, which technically includes stainless.
 However, 60-grit aluminum oxide works best on regular steel and cast iron.
 For extensive stainless work, consider silicon carbide stones.

 Aluminum oxide is high-grade and offers good durability.
 In typical shop use — deburring, light grinding, surface prep — expect months of service.
 Heavy continuous grinding will wear it faster.